 April 26; Wednesday, Day 16, ICW MM 779; St. Augustine, FL

-We started early today hoping to get to St. Augustine early enough to shop for more boat parts (of course).
+We started early today hoping to get to St. Augustine with enough time to shop for more boat parts (of course).
 We left around 7:30 am, took our time (the boat is going fast at 9 mph) and still arrived around 3:30.
 Early on we saw our first river billboard, and a memorial bridge with amazing mosiac-looking paintings of dolphins and manatees on every column.

-Now rivers waterfronts show different foliage and there is more variation in the types of homes.
+Now river the waterfronts show different foliage and there is more variation in the types of homes.
 There are still many mansions but they are less crowded and slightly smaller.
 There are miles of homes where all the houses have a long dock with a boat lift and deck at the end.
 In one area of Palm Coast everyone had huge Florida rooms (attached screened areas big enough for another house to fit into), and some were taller than the second story of the home.
 We assumed it gets pretty buggy in these areas.

 We are seeing a lot of evidence of hurricane Matthew as we cruise up the ICW.
 There are many damaged or destroyed docks, we saw sailboats and mid-size boats like ours beached or half sunk, and some damaged homes.
 Note the Lake Boon roofing on one of them.
 (Sorry – Lake Boon joke).